What is the climate like in Nueva Andalucia throughout the year?

 One of Nueva Andalucia’s greatest assets is its abundant sunshine.

-This makes the area particularly attractive for remote workers, retirees, and wellness seekers who prioritize year-round outdoor living.
-Properties with south-facing terraces command premiums due to all-day sun exposure.
+This makes the area particularly attractive for remote workers, retirees, and wellness seekers who prioritize year-round outdoor living, especially those comparing the cost of living in Nueva Andalucia before relocating.

 How does the microclimate differ from Marbella Town?